Are Trucking Collisions Often Caused By Compact Cars?

 No driver or passenger wants to be involved in a motor vehicle accident.
 Yet automobile collisions occur every day throughout the United States.
 Although drivers understand the laws regulating motor vehicles and possess licenses to operate automobiles, nearly all motor vehicle accidents can be attributed to human error.
 Human beings cause traffic collisions through negligence and carelessness.

-If you have been harmed in a motor vehicle accident due to another party’s negligence, contact Arash Law today to schedule a free consultation during which we can discuss the facts of your case.
+If you have been harmed in a motor vehicle accident due to another party’s negligence, contact an acclaimed California injury firm today to schedule a free consultation during which we can discuss the facts of your case.
 The shipping and trucking business in the United States is increasing.
 Transportation systems are being developed and implemented throughout the country, but trucking is still one of the most efficient methods of moving goods across the vast territory of the United States.

 The trucking industry is responsible for transporting approximately 70 percent of all goods in the United States.
 Trucking accidents can be some of the most catastrophic traffic collisions that occur in the United States.
 Serious bodily injury and death are more common when a large truck is involved in a traffic collision.
 When two passenger vehicles are involved in an accident, the forces of each automobile are not disproportionate.